|

 This article has been reviewed for accuracy by our peer review team which includes clinicians and medical professionals.
 Learn more about our peer review process.

 It’s not uncommon for people who have conditions like autism or ADHD to try to mask their diagnoses or even the way they normally behave or process information.
-In a world that seems to have clear definitions and rules for what “normal” means, there has long been a stigma associated with many mental health conditions.
-However, today, the way many people approach some conditions that have historically been labeled impairment or disability is changing or, at least, fueling conversations about how we should approach certain conditions.
+In a world that seems to have clear definitions and rules for what “normal” means, there’s long been a stigma associated with many mental health conditions.
+However, the way many people approach some conditions that have historically been labeled impairment or disability is changing or, at least, fueling conversations about how we should approach certain conditions.
 To that end, even the language we use can impact how we think about conditions like autism and how those who have these conditions may think about themselves.

 New Vocabulary Terms to Describe Mental Health Differences